jkomoros/prompt-garden/README.md

 Retrieves `k` memories from memory (which were put there previously by `memorize`) that are most similar to `query`.

 Required parameters:
 - `query` - The value to use as the query point.
 It may be a pre-computed embedding or a string, in which case it will be first converted to an embedding, operating the same as how the `embedding` seed does.
+If the query is not provided, it will use a random embedding in the embedding space.
 - `k` - (optional) The number of similar items to retrieve.
 The result will have a lenght of up to k.
 If not provided, defaults to 1.
 - `memory` - (optional) The name of the memory storage to use.
 If not provided, deafults to `environment.memory`